greim/stoar/readme.md

 ### Dispatcher API

- * `var store = dispatcher.store(defs, actionCallback)` - Create a store. `defs` is an object describing the store's data. `actionCallback` is a callback that receives a signature `(action, payload)` for whenever the dispatcher receives a command, or an object keyed by action names and whose values are functions receiving a `(payload)` signature.
+ * `var store = dispatcher.store(defs, actionCallback)` - Create a store. `defs` is an object describing the store's data. `actionCallback` is a callback that receives a signature `(action, payload)` for whenever the dispatcher receives a command, or an object keyed by action names and whose values are functions receiving an `(action, payload)` signature.
  * `var commander = dispatcher.commander(methods)` - Create a commander. `methods` is an object containing any custom method you'd like to have on the created commander.
  * `var notifier = dispatcher.notifier()` - Create a notifier.
  * `dispatcher.waitFor(store)` - Call this synchronously from within a store's action callback.
 Causes another store to be updated first.